Channel Estimation under Large Doppler Shifts and Channel Aging in NOMA-Based Air-Ground Communications: Outage Probability of Detectors

 \subsection{V-BLAST MMSE-SIC (VMS) Detector}

-\ac{sic} receivers can significantly enhance performance, particularly in low \ac{snr} conditions.
-However, when the receiver has imperfect channel knowledge, errors can accumulate during signal cancellation, making the system susceptible to these imperfections.
+\ac{sic} detectors can significantly improve performance, particularly in low \ac{snr} conditions.
+However, when the \ac{rx} has imperfect channel knowledge, errors can accumulate during signal cancellation, making the system susceptible to these imperfections.

 The \ac{vblast} algorithm decodes the signal with the highest \ac{sinr} at each iteration \cite{vblast}.
 In \ac{vms}, symbols are decoded using a \ac{mmse} detector at each iteration.
 The \ac{mmse} filter, \mbox{$\textbf{G}_{\text{MMSE}}\in \mathbb{C}^{K\times M}$}, is computed by \mbox{$\textbf{G}_{\text{MMSE}}=\textbf{Q}\hat{\textbf{H}}^{\text{H}}$}, where \mbox{$\textbf{Q}= \left(\frac{N_0}{P}\textbf{I}_K+\hat{\textbf{H}}^{\text{H}}\hat{\textbf{H}}\right)^{-1}\in \mathbb{C}^{K\times K}$}.
-The symbol transmitted by the $k$-th \ac{ac}, $\hat{x}_{k,j}$, can be estimated by \mbox{$\hat{x}_{k,j}=\textbf{q}_{k:}\hat{\textbf{H}}^{\text{H}}\textbf{y}_j$}, where $\textbf{q}_{k:}$ is the $k$-th row of $\textbf{Q}$ \cite{mumimoBook}.
+The symbol transmitted by the $k$-th \ac{ac}, $\hat{x}_{k,\gamma}$, can be estimated by \mbox{$\hat{x}_{k,\gamma}\exp{({j\theta_{k,\gamma}})}=\textbf{q}_{k:}\hat{\textbf{H}}^{\text{H}}\textbf{y}_\gamma$}, where $\textbf{q}_{k:}$ is the $k$-th row of $\textbf{Q}$ \cite{mumimoBook}.